March 1st, 2018 Update – We have a special and exclusive offer just for you! Check the end of the post for more details

 I am recommending renting a car in Costa Rica with a hint of caution however, it is something you do need to think long and hard about.
 What kind of trip are you looking for, what are you willing to spend and is driving even something you want to do while on vacation?

 If so and you’re intent on renting a car in Costa Rica for your trip, then we’re happy to offer this special offer to you.
-We partnered up with Adobe Rent a Car to give our readers an exclusive discount, saving up to 25% plus 2 free drivers, a free cell phone with 1 hour of credit, free baby and booster seats, free surf racks and 33% off GPS rental.
+We partnered up with Adobe Rent a Car to give our readers an exclusive discount, saving up to 25% plus, 2 free drivers,0% deductible on Liability Protection insurance,Road assistance on all reservations, a free cell phone with 1 hour of credit, free baby and booster seats, free surf racks and 33% off GPS, WiFi deal, free car delivery and pick up, $500 deposit on rental that includes the extended protection.
 Book a car, have a trip of a lifetime and save money while doing it!

 Watch our video to learn more about the Costa Rica car rental discount.

 If you found this article on advice about renting a car in Costa Rica helpful, please feel free to pass it along to others who you think might also find it useful.
 Our goal is to give the best information and help our readers out as much as possible!

 If you like this article, follow us on Facebook for more Costa Rica travel tips and inspiration!